KenKundert/why-invest-in-bitcoin/README.rst

 believe the CPI myth, cash is losing value at a rate of 5% per year.

 Finally, feel good about what you have done.
-Your investing in bitcoin is an inportant step towards making economy more fair.
+Your investing in bitcoin is an important step towards making economy more fair.
 It is perhaps the most impactful thing you can do to help bring peace, stability, and prosperity to the world.